 According to the study “The impact of the COVID-19 pandemic on women” carried out by Starcom Romania, the rhythm of everyday life for women in Romania has slowed down since the pandemic.
 In the absence of direct interactions with close ones, women have experienced feelings of worriedness, tiredness and agitation.
 On the other hand, this period has offered them the opportunity to rediscover themselves, with 33% of them realizing that they want to change their job and 18% developing new hobbies, especially cooking.
 Women from the urban environment aged between 18 and 24 are the ones missing their friends the most (56%).
 The absence of new exepriences and adventures with them has determined these women to turn to books, movies and series, games and social networks.

-For women aged 25 to 34, the pandemic period came with a wish to put themselves first and change their lifestyle, by adopting a greater self confidence.
-Women aged 35-44 have developed hobbies (19%), cooking being one of their main activity during the pandemic.
+For women aged 25 to 34, the pandemic period came with a wish to put themselves first and change their lifestyle by adopting greater self confidence.
+Women aged 35-44 have developed hobbies (19%), and cooking is one of their main activity during the pandemic.
 Moreover, they were more attentive towards their own and their loved ones’ health.

 More mature women (45-55) spent most of their time at home, where they felt the need to simplify their life (25%).
 They purchased new home appliances and reorganized their daily routine, becoming more aware of their actions’ impact on the environment and getting involved in different social causes.